Pattern recovery by SLOPE: Asymptotic probability on pattern recovery and pattern consistency

 By Theorem \ref{th:PT+}, the probability of pattern recovery by SLOPE is upper bounded by

-The first point in Theorem \ref{th:bound} shows that the probability of pattern recovery matches with the upper bound \eqref{eq:upper_bound} when gaps between different absolute values of terms of $\beta$ are large enough.
-The last point provides pattern consistency by SLOPE.
+Note that the condition $\tilde \Lambda_M \in \operatorname{col}(\tilde X_M')$ and $J_\Lambda^*(\pi_\alpha)\le 1$ is necessary for pattern recovery by SLOPE, but not equivalent to it.
+Therefore, the inequality in \eqref{eq:upper_bound} is, in general, not an equality.
+The first point in Theorem \ref{th:bound} shows that the probability of pattern recovery matches with the upper bound \eqref{eq:upper_bound} when the gaps between the different absolute values of components of $\beta$ are large enough.
+The last point establishes pattern consistency for SLOPE.
+The formulation of the theorem involves the notion of the relative interior of a set, which we recall below for completeness.